eclipse/paho.mqtt.golang/README.md

 Runtime tracing
 ---------------

-Tracing is enabled by using the `SetTraceLevel` option when creating a ClientOptions struct.
-See the ClientOptions documentation for more details.
+Tracing is enabled by assigning logs (from the Go log package) to the logging endpoints, ERROR, CRITICAL, WARN and DEBUG

 Reporting bugs